 Table of Contents

-What is activity intolerance?
+What is Activity Intolerance?

-Activity intolerance is a condition in which an individual lacks the physical or mental energy to perform or complete necessary activities.
 It is different from fatigue, which is a subjective and persistent feeling of exhaustion that can be relieved by rest.
 The goal of treatment for fatigue is to help the client adapt to the fatigue, while the goal of treatment for activity intolerance is to increase the client’s tolerance to activity.

 Causes of intolerance to activity